Table of Contents

 A brief note on policy and terms

 Not legal advice.
-Verify live ToS before delivery.
+Verify the live ToS and licensing pages before delivery.

 Wrapping it all into a simple move